 At June 2013, MareNostrum was positioned at the 29th place in the TOP500 list of fastest supercomputers in the world.

-With the last upgrade (2012-2013), MareNostrum has a peak performance of 1,1 Petaflops, with 48,896 Intel Sandy Bridge processors in 3,056 nodes, and 84 Xeon Phi 5110P in 42 nodes, with more than 100.8 TB of main memory and 2 PB of GPFS disk storage.
+With the last upgrade (2012-2013), MareNostrum has a peak performance of 1,1 Petaflops, with 48,896 Intel Sandy Bridge processors in 3,056 nodes, including 84 Xeon Phi 5110P in 42 nodes, with more than 115 TB of main memory and 2 PB of GPFS disk storage.
 At June 2013, MareNostrum was positioned at the 29th place in the TOP500 list of fastest supercomputers in the world.

 MareNostrum is managed by the Operations team that takes care of its availability, security and performance.
-An important task of this team is to support scientists in the usage of MareNostrum, as well as to help them in the improvement of their applications getting better research results.
+An important task of this team is to support scientists in the usage of MareNostrum, as well as to help them to improve their applications to get better research results.